aenavidad/historical-series-re-Belize/work/aug-22/readme.md

 - `prospectus.txt` free-form text re work to be completed during the month
 - `output.txt` free-from text re output to be produced by work during the month
+- `algorithmic.txt` non-free-form text re work to be completed and output to be produced (ie finalised work plan and output standards)